ingl3585/react-lift-state/intro-to-state.md

 - the State value is never updated directly
 - the State value is only updated using it's corresponding `setState` function
-- the state is never  must always be overwritten with a new value
+- the state value must always be overwritten with a new value

 :star: - Best Practices